Understanding hypoglycaemia unawareness

 The good news is that it may be possible to restore early warning symptoms.
 By avoiding low BGLs, the early warning system can be woken up and returned to duty.
 This would be best addressed with the support of an experienced diabetes management team.

-For more information contact our Customer Care Line on 1300 342 238 and ask to speak with a Credentialed Diabetes Educator.
+For more information contact the NDSS Helpline on 1300 136 588 and ask to speak with a Credentialed Diabetes Educator.